blex-max/hts-synth/README.md

 **Note**
 > **hts-synth** is currently in pre-alpha.
 > This means the library is still under active development, and its API, features, and behaviour may change without notice.
-> While the core functionality is usable for experimentation and prototyping, it is not yet considered stable for production use, and is feature-incomplete.
+> Core functionality is usable for experimentation and prototyping, but is feature-incomplete.
-> Users are encouraged to try it out, report issues, and provide feedback to help guide development, but should expect possible breaking changes, and cool new features, in future releases.
+> Users are encouraged to try it out, report issues, and provide feedback to help guide development, but should expect possible breaking changes (and cool new features) in future releases.

 ## Installation